Hesperian Health Guides

 How to use:

-For convulsions, give 10 mg of injectable diazepam in the rectum using a syringe without a needle.
-Repeat if needed using 10 mg, 20 minutes after the first dose.
+For syringe without a needle.
+Repeat with 10 mg if needed, at least 20 minutes after the first dose.
 Do not give any additional doses after this.
-Crush diazapam tablets into water if you do not have injectable diazapam.
+If you do not have liquid diazepam, use crushed diazepam tablets mixed with clean water.

 Important